unl-ml-art/generative-text-kaylalapoure/README.md

 “Try”
 “To be fashionable you must”

+## Curated GPT2 Fashion Advice

+1.To avoid embarrassment and embarrassment, the outfit should be simple and casual.
+The idea of dressing with ease and with care is essential.
+Opt for the best fit and the most comfortable shoes for the person.

+2.To avoid possible cuts and stains, the outfit should have a soft sheen and a sheen that is soft and inviting.
+The outfit should not be made of plastic or prone to knots.
+The outfit should not be made of plastic, but should be light and loose-fitting.
+The style of dress that you want to wear should be chosen carefully.

+3.A simple rule of thumb for hat making: If you only have 5 staples in your wardrobe, don't need more.
+This hat will do just that.

+4.The power of GIF tattoos lies in their ability to convey emotion without the effort.
+This white GIF tattoo comes in two colors, black and white.
+This simple and versatile white T-shirt will do the trick.

+5.If you love to look chic in white flour sacks, this white T-shirt will do the trick.

+6.Stylisthing with style, this nail art bag from Jeans Originals is a must-have accessory for any professional looking to look professional.

+7.A simple rule of thumb for hat making: If you only have 5 staples in your closet, pick this white T-shirt as your face mask.
+This simple rule of thumb will do the trick.

+8.For the perfect outfit try this simple trick: keep the hem of the shirt tucked in the back and the hem of the jacket or bottoms up.
+This will make the rest of the outfit look effortless and flattering

+9.For an even trickier way to wear an item, fold the jacket in half and place it over your head and put the strap back on.

+10.Don’t Hold Back on Socks

+You can find all the outputs under the gpt2 outputs file.

 ## Technical Notes

 I used the cloned git file shared with me and the Jupyter lab.
+I then used my Project1V1 txt file to train the GPT2.
 Some elements I changed to get the results were the temperature (I generally used .7), the step, which was changed between 200-1000, and the learning rate, which was changed from 1e-2 to 1e-3.

 ## Reference